srinath-96/Blogging-Assistant/ReadMe.md

 This agent doesn't just spit out generic text - it actually:

-✅ Creates a proper structured outline✅ Writes engaging introductions and conclusions✅ Generates detailed sections with headings✅ Analyzes PDFs and code files you upload✅ Provides content improvement recommendations
+✅ Creates a proper structured outline

+✅ Writes engaging introductions and conclusions

+✅ Generates detailed sections with headings

+✅ Analyzes PDFs and code files you upload

+✅ Provides content improvement recommendations

 💡 Why Use This?